 |

-When the Science of Mind was a fresh revelation
+When the Science of Mind was a fresh

-errors was no longer cast upon divine Science. |
+shadow of old errors was no longer cast upon divine Science. |

 Proof by induction |

-I do not maintain that anyone can exist in the flesh without
+I do not maintain that anyone can exist in the flesh

-by induction.
+period by induction.
 We admit the whole, because a part is proved and that part

 illustrates and proves the entire Principle.
 Christian Science can be taught